W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 ::: details Commentary
 (3–4, 6) …although we speak of the ego as if it functioned autonomously, having an existence independent from the Son, in reality of course the ego is ourselves, or at least what we experience to be ourselves.
 (Wapnick, LDNC, p.
 465)

-(3–6) …the two halves of the split mind — the ego and the Holy Spirit — represent two different and mutually exclusive reäctions to, or interpretations and experiences of the “tiny, mad idea”.
+(3–6) …the two halves of the split mind — the ego and the Holy Spirit — represent two different and mutually exclusive reactions to, or interpretations and experiences of the “tiny, mad idea”.
 They are anthropomorphised in *A Course in Miracles* for pedagogical reasons.
 Jesus explains his anthropomorphising the ego.
 (Wapnick, AAC, p.30)
 :::
 {% endif %}